Build your first Gatsby site

 Gatsby starters

 Now you are ready to use the Gatsby CLI tool to create your first Gatsby site.
-Using the tool, you can download what are called “” (out of the box partially built sites with some default configuration) to help you get moving faster on creating a certain type of site.
-The you’ll be using here is a starter with the bare essentials needed for a Gatsby site.
+Using the tool, you can download what are called “starters” (out of the box partially built sites with some default configuration) to help you get moving faster on creating a certain type of site.
+The gatsby-starter-default starter you’ll be using here is a starter with the bare essentials needed for a Gatsby site.

 Install this starter anywhere in your file system by running the following in your command line: